apollo

 Diet & Lifestyle Advise

-• Include more fibre-enriched food in your child’s diet, as it can be easily digested by your gut bacteria, which helps stimulate their growth.
+• Include more fiber-enriched food in your diet, as it can be easily digested by your gut bacteria, which helps stimulate their growth.
+Thus, fiber foods may help restore healthy gut bacteria after a course of antibiotics.
+Whole grains like whole-grain bread, brown rice should be included in your diet.

-• Avoid giving too much calcium, or iron-enriched foods, as it might affect the working of Zostum O 100 mg Dry Suspension.
+• Avoid taking too much calcium, iron-enriched foods, and drinks as it might affect the working of Zostum O 100 mg Dry Suspension.

 Habit Forming